jkatofsky/MNIST-sandbox/README.md

    pip3 install -r requirements.txt
    ```

 3. Run the sandbox!
-It may take longer than usual on the first launch, as it downlaod the training data.
+It will take longer than usual on the first launch as it downloads the training data.

    ```bash
    python3 App.py